ACM40960/project-DeepankarVyas/training-tuning_testing/README.md

 1. Multinomial Logisitic Regression - Multinomial Logistic Regression is an extension of logistic regression used for modeling outcomes with more than two categories.
 It models the probability of each category as a function of the independent variables using the softmax function .
 There were no parameters to tune as such for logistic regression and since feture selection was already done , with our datasat divided into 4 datasets, it was applied using all the features to predict the match outcome.
 2. SVM with Polynomial Kernel - A Support Vector Machine (SVM) with a polynomial kernel is a type of supervised learning algorithm used for classification and regression tasks.
 The polynomial kernel transforms the input data into a higher-dimensional space, enabling the SVM to capture more complex patterns that are not linearly separable in the original feature space.
 The kernel function computes the similarity between data points as a polynomial function of their dot product, allowing the model to account for the non-linear relationship between input and the output.

 The hyperparameters tuned for SVM Polynomial Kernel are :- C (Cost - trade-off between maximizing the margin and minimizing classification errors), scale (the influence of a single training example) and degree (the flexibility of the decision boundary).
-The heatmap depicting the RPS values at various points of the hyperparameter grid is shown below.
+The heatmap depicting the RPS values at various points of the hyperparameter grid is shown below for datasets Class A, Class A NLP, Class B NLP, Class B in clockwise order.
 The optimal hyperparameter is the one with the lowest RPS value

 <div style="background-color: white; display: inline-block; padding: 10px;">
     <img width="734" alt="SVM Polynomial" src="https://github.com/ACM40960/project-DeepankarVyas/blob/main/training-tuning_testing/README%20images/SVM_Poly_Heatmap_page-0001%20(1).jpg">